tns301/jquery-weather-ui/README.txt

 A Pen created at CodePen.io.
 You can find this one at https://codepen.io/tns301/details/yXLWjQ/ .
+This Pen was featured on the frontpage at CodePen.io and UpLabs.com.

 Hello,